WalletScrutiny/WalletScrutinyCom/_iphone/com.coinbase.pro.md

 issue:
 icon: com.coinbase.pro.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
 date: 2020-12-22
-reviewStale: true
+reviewStale: false
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: CoinbasePro
 providerLinkedIn:
-providerFacebook:
+providerFacebook: coinbase
 providerReddit:

 redirect_from:

 ---

+On the website we read:

+> **Insurance protection**<br>
+  All digital assets held in online storage are fully insured.
+All USD balances are covered by FDIC insurance, up to a maximum of $250,000 per customer.

+which look purely custodial.
+This app is **not verifiable**.